abpio/abp-commercial-docs/en/startup-templates/microservice/applications.md

 ## Updating Scopes

-If a new **Api Resource** and **Scope** is added to microservice stack;
+If a new **Scope** is added to the microservice stack;

-1. Add the new scope to allowed scopes in *IdentityServerDataSeeder* **web/public-web client creation**.
+1. Add the new scope to allowed scopes in *OpenIddictDataSeeder* **web/public-web client creation**.
-2. Add the new scope to authentication configuration of the **web/public-web application**.
+2. Add the new scope to the authentication configuration of the **web/public-web application**.

 ## UI Development

-It is possible to develop UI for the applications with two different ways:
+It is possible to develop UI for the applications in two different ways:

 ### Modular UI Development